hiimOmagh/LumiBuddy/docs/architecture/module_map.md

 ![Module Map](../diagrams/module_map.png)

 Each feature module depends on `core-infra` and `core-data` which in turn rely on `core-domain`.
-Some features also depend on each other or on the `shared-ml` helpers.
+Some features also depend on each other or on shared helpers like `shared-ml`, `shared-arcore` or `shared-ml-cloud`.